Menstrual cramps: 7 tips to relieve pain

 How can I get rid of menstrual cramps?

-What eases the pain of cramps at periods ?
+What calms the pain of menstrual cramps?

-There's no miracle solution for every woman, but certain methods, such as exercise, dietary supplements, medication and diet, can have a positive impact on pain.
+There's no miracle solution for every woman, but certain methods, such as exercise, food supplements, medication and diet, can have a positive impact on pain.
 It's up to you to find out which method suits you best!

-You may also like :
+You may also like